Travelport-xx/travelport-uapi-tutorial/lesson_1-3.md

 {% endhighlight %}

-These two constructors are the air and rail versions of this class, so that once constructed it is possible to simply call "toString()" on the `PrintableItinerary` object and have something reasonably understandable to a human being get printed out.
+These two constructors are the air and rail versions of this class.
+Once constructed, it is possible to simply call "toString()" on the `PrintableItinerary` object and have something reasonably understandable to a human being printed out.

 A couple of things to note about `PrintableItinerary` constructors:

 * The air version of the constructor requires the caller to supply the `roundTripTurnaround` as an airport code.
 This is because air pricing solutions do not have the `direction` notion that is present in `RailJourney` and thus the code in `PrintableItinerary` must determine which parts of a trip (`AirSegments`) are out-bound and which are in-bound.

 * Both of these constructors need the "maps" that were discussed in lesson 2 to have already been built, so these will be needed in lesson 3 as well.
-This is not surprising since the PrintableItinerary prints out many details that are present only in the full definition of classes like `AirSegment` not in the `AirSegmentRef` in the solution.
+This is not surprising since the PrintableItinerary prints out many details that are present only in the full definition of classes like `AirSegment` and not in the `AirSegmentRef` solution.

-`PrintableItinerary` produces spartan but functional output.
-The example output at beginning of this lesson is from `PrintableItinerary`.
-You can change the code to improve the quality of the output if you want to, but be careful to protect your code from unexpected `null` values; often the results of a rail or air journey have `null` values in many places and you don't want your code to crash with a `NullPointerException` (NPE).
+`PrintableItinerary` produces simple but functional output.
+The example output at the beginning of this lesson is from `PrintableItinerary`.
+You can change the code to improve the quality of the output if you want to, but be careful to protect your code from unexpected `null` values: often the results of a rail or air journey have `null` values in many places and you don't want your code to crash with a `NullPointerException` (NPE).

-### the main() event
+### The main() event

 The code for `main` in `Lesson3` is reproduced, edited for size and clarity, below: